Mathematics

 Semester Hours 3

-This course provides a study of algebraic concepts such as laws of exponents, polynomial operations, factoring polynomials, radical and rational expressions and equations, and quadratic equations.
+This course studies algebraic concepts such as laws of exponents, polynomial operations, factoring polynomials, radical and rational expressions and equations, and quadratic equations.
 Functions and relations are introduced and graphed.
 This course does not apply toward the general core requirement for mathematics.

 MTH 108: Quantitative Reasoning